 - Games of Skill: a competition where skill not luck determines the winner; such as athletic sports, video games, darts, pool etc

-When you buy, rent, or borrow a DVD or videotape of a movie (or any other audiovisual work) made by someone else, you are certainly free to watch the movie yourself, but beyond that, your rights are quite limited by law.
+When you buy, rent, or borrow a DVD or pay to stream a movie (or any other audiovisual work) made by someone else, you are certainly free to watch the movie yourself, but beyond that, your rights are quite limited by law.
 In particular you do not have the right to show the movie to “the public”.
 In most cases, doing that requires a separate “public performance” license from the copyright owner.

 Stockton students often want to show movies or videos in classrooms and other public spaces for their clubs, organizations, or just for fun.
 Unless you acquire the films with public performance rights you will be breaking the copyright law.
 In order to be legal you have to get the film from a vendor that provides you the movie with public performance rights.

 Stockton University student organizations are required to follow a number of guidelines regarding movie showings in the Campus Center and in other venues on campus.

 Section 101 of the copyright law says that a performance is public if it is in a public place or if it is in any place if "a substantial number of persons outside of a normal circle of a family and its acquaintances" is gathered there.
 Virtually every auditorium, classroom, meeting room, and residence hall lounge on the campus is to be considered a public place, so screening a video there is considered a public performance.

 The showing of a movie will be considered to be a “public performance” if either of the following is true:

 - You will be showing the movie to people other than members of your family or a small group of your friends.